tbohn/AscGridTools/docs/Compiling.md

 # Instructions for Compiling C-language Grid Tools

-The C-language tools can be compiled via the script `wrap_compile.pl`.
-This script uses the `gcc` compiler, which must be installed on your system. `wrap_compile.pl` is a Perl script that requires Perl 5 or later.
-Before running, make sure the script is executable by running:
+The C-language tools can be compiled via the script `wrap_compile.pl`, found in `$PROJECT/tools/bin`, where `$PROJECT` is the path to the directory containing your clone of this GitHub repo.

+`wrap_compile.pl` uses the `gcc` compiler, which must be installed on your system. `wrap_compile.pl` is a Perl script that requires Perl 5 or later.
+Before running, make sure the script is executable by cd-ing to `$PROJECT/tools/bin` and running:

    `chmod +x wrap_compile.pl`